- How to Fill in Your Visit Japan Web Arrival Documents for Japan - 18 March 2026

 Hen na Hotel Maihama Tokyo Bay

-This is a robot hotel, which means you’ll be checked in by a dinosaur and your room assistant is a tiny robot, which will look very familiar to anyone who watched James May’s Our Man in Japan.
+This is a robot hotel, which means you’ll be checked in by a dinosaur, and your room assistant is a tiny robot, which will look very familiar to anyone who watched James May’s Our Man in Japan.

-The Hen na Hotel offers six daily bus departures from the hotel to Maihama Station which is within walking distance to Disneyland, or a short monorail ride to Tokyo DisneySea.
+The Hen na Hotel offers six daily bus departures from the hotel to Maihama Station, which is within walking distance to Disneyland, or a short monorail ride to Tokyo DisneySea.

 It might not be an official Disney hotel, but it gets a mention here because it is such good fun and will add a little extra special something to your trip.
-If you do decide to stay at the Henn na Hotel, check out our robot hotel guide which has a few tips on staying in a robot hotel.
+If you do decide to stay at the Henn na Hotel, check out our robot hotel guide, which has a few tips on staying in a robot hotel.

 So there you have it, our guide to hotels in and around Disney Resort that offer shuttle buses.
 If you do have any more questions (about hotels, Disney, or anything else to do with your Tokyo trip), why not join our Facebook group and ask them there?